Now $430.00 for learners eligible for user choice funding.

 How is it delivered?

-Accredited Blended (Virtual Classroom Sessions and Self Online Learning) and Recognition of Prior Learning.
+Accredited Blended (facilitated training sessions and Self Online Learning) and Recognition of Prior Learning.

 What participation is required?

-The program commences with a welcome session followed by a 1 hour individual RPL/learning pathway (if applicable).
-This is followed by twelve (12) full-day group sessions/workshops and three (3) learning and networking events.
-In addition to this, there are six (6) assessment support sessions.
+The program commences with a welcome and orientation session, followed by eleven (11) full-day group sessions/workshops.
+In addition to this, there are six (6) assessment support and presentation sessions.

 What are the units of competency?
 View details